Yinnar

-Yinnar is a rural Australian township located in the Latrobe Valley in central Gippsland, Victoria.
+Yinnar is a rural Australian township located in the Latrobe Valley in central Gippsland, Victoria, Australia.
 At the 2016 census, Yinnar had a population of 907.
 The origin of the name "Yinnar" is believed to have been derived from the local Aboriginal term yinnar, meaning "woman".

 History

 Yinnar began as a part of the Scrubby Forest Station at Middle Creek, which as its name implies, was heavily wooded.
 Its southern section was mountainous, so its area of practical use was estimated as ten square miles.
 The first holders were Nicol Brown and Billy Hillier.
 Eventually they divided the station into two with Middle Creek being the line of division, Brown taking the western half and Hillier the eastern half.
 Billy's Creek was named after Billy Hillier.
 They held their leases from 1848 to 1868.

 George Firmin arrived at Middle Creek in 1874 and took over Scrubby Forest West, which he divided into what was known as the Scrubby Forest Run.
 Due to this the Firmin family are said to be the first settlers of Yinnar.
 Other early selectors on Scrubby Forest Run were Henry Wicks and John Quigley.
 In 1885 George Firmin handed the license back to the Government so the farming areas were made available to selectors.

 The town was surveyed in May 1885 and two months later one hundred allotments were auctioned to selectors at the offices of Mr Wicks' agents.

 The area called Middle Creek and Scrubby Forest became known as Yinnar in 1879.

 George Firmin's wife Maria and their eleven children came to live with him in the bark hut at the Scrubby Forest Run in 1898.
 They were the first family to live in Yinnar.

 Many of the first buildings in Yinnar were established in the 1880s by Mr. John Quigley and Mr. Henry Wicks, two of the early settlers in Yinnar.
 The buildings by Mr Quigley included Quigley's house, a store, a butcher's shop, a boarding house and a wine saloon.
 Mr Wicks was the builder of the first hotel.

 Despite many fires over the years some of the earlier buildings of Yinnar are still around today.

 On 2 December 1927 the State Electricity Commission of Victoria announced that a supply of electricity had been made available to the town of Yinnar.